bgawalt/seq_learn/README.md

 * ~~Auto-differentiate a scalar function.~~ (Done!)
 * Auto-differentiate a function with multiple input variables.
+* Use auto-differentiation to minimize a univariate function.
+* Use auto-differentiation to minimize a multivariate function.
 * Define and train a neural net classifier using auto-differentiation -- probably using the MNIST digit set.
   * Simple logistic regression binary classifier (no hidden layer)